Safdarjung Airport: History

 Willingdon Airfield, as it was first known, was named after Lord Willingdon, the Viceroy and Governor-General of India (1931–36).
+It was contracted by Gurcharan Singh, Ram Singh Kabli and Sir Sobha Singh.
 As New Delhi's first airport, it initially used grass runways and tents.
 The first airmail flight arrived on 30 November 1918.
 Also in the same year, the first London-Cairo-Delhi flight landed.
 It took another decade for complete airport infrastructure to come up, when the first commercial flight landed in 1927.
 In 1928, Willingdon Airfield was renamed 'Willingdon Airport' and Delhi Flying Club was established.

 In 1941, when the British Indian Army decided to raise its own airborne/parachute units, the southwest corner of the airport served as the site where the Air Landing School (ALS) of the Royal Indian Air Force was located and started operations.
 It was here the first paratroopers in India were trained, which included the first Indian paratrooper, Lt (later Col) AG Ranjaraj, MVC, (Indian Medical Service and the Regimental Medical Officer of the 152 (Indian) Parachute Battalion) and earned their wings.